 USJ COVID-19 New Case Dashboard.
 This weekly dashboard reports new cases from the USJ Community of faculty, staff, and students.
 Infected individuals are not allowed on campus until they have completed quarantine requirements.
 USJ has implemented a contact tracing process per state guidelines.
 Individuals who were in contact with anyone who was infected will be notified by the USJ Contact Tracing Team.

-Important Message for USJ students coming to campus to take classes during the fall 2020 semester: Message from VP for Student Affairs Ken Bedini regarding a required daily health assessment for all students coming to any USJ campus, read it here.
+Important Message for USJ students coming to campus to take classes during the 2020-2021 Academic Year: Message from VP for Student Affairs Ken Bedini regarding a required daily health assessment for all students coming to any USJ campus, read it here.

 USJ COVID Guidance & FAQs for the USJ Community includes information about testing and quarantining guidelines and processes.